JvO763/Fibonacci-Sequence/README.md

 # Fibonacci-Sequence
 This is a fibonacci sequence finder.
 You can find any number in any position of that sequence.
+It's in portuguese.